1Password: 2023 Okta Customer Service Breach

 In October 2023, it was disclosed that 1Password was affected by a security incident involving Okta’s customer support system.
 According to 1Password, the suspicious activity was quickly contained, and no user, employee, or other sensitive data was compromised.

+2024 Evaluation of Password Checkup Tools

+A 2024 study by Hutchinson et al. examined the “password checkup” features of 14 password managers, including 1Password, using weak, breached, and randomly generated passwords.
+The authors found that the evaluated products reported weak and compromised passwords inconsistently and sometimes incompletely.
+No manager successfully flagged all known breached passwords.
+The study concludes that such inconsistencies may give users a false sense of security.

 2025 DOM-based Extension Clickjacking

 Security researcher Marek Tóth presented a vulnerability in browser extensions of several password managers (including 1Password) at DEF CON 33 on August 9, 2025.
 In their default configurations, these extensions were shown to be exposed to a DOM-based extension clickjacking technique, allowing attackers to exfiltrate user data with just a single click.
 The affected password manager vendors were notified in April 2025.
 According to Tóth, 1Password version 8.11.8.40 remains vulnerable.

+Controversy

+In August 2026, 1Password became one of two initial "distinguished corporate patrons" of the Omacom Foundation, a non-profit overseeing the Omarchy Linux distribution created by David Heinemeier Hansson (DHH), pledging $300,000 over a three-year period.
+The announcement drew criticism from both customers and 1Password employees due to Hansson's blog posts, which have included calls for the deportation of Romani in Europe.
+Hansson's views had previously prompted Duke University Libraries to drop his company's product, Basecamp, in 2023.
+In an internal message to staff, CEO David Faugno stated that the contribution was directed to the Omacom Foundation rather than to an individual and did not constitute an endorsement of Hansson's personal views, while noting that Omarchy had become the second most-used Linux distribution among 1Password customers.